You ever have a moment and think, “Uggghhh. I’ve been doing this whole parenting thing completely wrong.”?

 My wife and I listen to music with our kids.
 My two year old has a playlist of Bruno Mars, T-Swift, and Meghan Trainor.
 That may be the precise reason my kids don’t have their own radio.
 Truthfully, the reason is I’m worried what they may end up hearing on said whatever passes for a walkman nowadays.
 I realize you can’t control everything your kids listen to, but I can at least limit certain things.
 It’s common for every generation to lament the one that follows, but I’m very sure if some of the pop songs today were played over the air when I was nine years old, there would have been pitchforks and torches outside the DJ booth, and he would resemble a campfire marshmallow in no time.

 But I want to share the music I love with my kids.
 So, I’ve bought an MP3 player that I’m loading up all my faves onto.
 Queen, Beach Boys, Oldies, Neil (Diamond not Young).
 A plethora of different genres and styles.
 Plenty of choices for them to love or hate.
-No judgement on my end.
+No judgment on my end.
 OK.
 They better love Neil, or they’re out.
+I have used a youtube convert to mp3 system though just to throw in a few of their favorites…

 I’ve also got a splitter cable so we can all plug in, stare into the void, and soak in the tunes until we find some meaning, whether it be good, bad, or ugly.